CM–An Exciting New Tool To Assist Recovery

 Contingency Management uses motivational incentives and tangible rewards to help people abstain from drugs or alcohol.
 Research has shown that CM can not only encourage abstinence and healthy behaviors, but can also boost self-confidence and self-efficacy—important qualities that help people in recovery stay on track.
 It’s proven especially helpful for people who don’t want or can’t take medications, haven’t been successful with other services, or don’t have access to other treatments.

-Because CM can be such a powerful tool for rural recovery homes, the Fletcher Group Rural Center Of Excellence is teaming up with HRSA to provide significant incentives for your participation.
-See below for details!
+Because CM can be such a powerful tool for rural recovery homes, the Fletcher Group Rural Center Of Excellence previously teamed up with HRSA to provide significant incentives for recovery homes to implement CM at no cost and to then assist the Fletcher Group in documenting the results.
+To watch a video describing the original offer click here.

 More About CM